DanCardin/corpus/README.md

 +------+------+--+--+------+------+--+--+
        |         |         |         |
   XDG_DATA_DIR   |    relative path  |
-              project             extension
+               name              extension
 ```

-Comparatively, `~/projects/` would yield `~/.local/share/sauce/projects.toml`, and
-`~/projects/sauce/src` would yield `~/.local/share/sauce/projects/sauce/src.toml`.
-Essentially the
-idea is to replicate the same local folder structure...but elsewhere!
+Comparatively:

+* `~/` -> `~/.local/share/sauce.toml`
+* `~/projects/` -> `~/.local/share/sauce/projects.toml`
+* `~/projects/sauce/src` -> `~/.local/share/sauce/projects/sauce/src.toml`

 ## Why?

-Why might you want to do this?
+Why might you want to do this, in general?
 For many scenarios, you would otherwise littering your folders with a
 bunch of extraneous (potentially large!) files intermingled with your **actual** files.

+With version control, that would mean adding a bunch of gitignore rules.
+There's no need if the (cache/data/config)
+files aren't actually colocated with your real files.

-For `sauce`, copying the data from one computer to another is as simple as copying the root
+For migrating the data from one computer to another, or auditing the set of data you have, in general: you would
-location: `~/.local/share/sauce`.
-For `direnv` (if you configured it as such), it'd mean copying
-`~/.local/share/direnv`.
-In my book, that beats combing through all potential locations you might
-have placed some config/secrets.

-It also means you dont have to pollute your version control (if you're using one) to ignore
-configuration with using to avoid committing data/secrets specific to you.
+otherwise have to individually trawl all folders that **might** contain relevant files.
+When centrally located,
+you can just directly copy the root folder, and/or see the whole tree of existing data.

+Practically, (I think) [sauce](https://github.com/DanCardin/sauce/blob/main/doc/comparison.md) benefits greatly
+from this strategy. **If** `direnv` were to adopt this strategy, on top of the above benefits, there'd be no
+security problems resulting in the need for `direnv allow`.

 ## CLI